 “Let me go and I’ll show you how much I want to kick your ass!”
 She yelled with a good strong wiggle against his grip, though still failing to succeed in breaking out.

 He looked at Nayleen, and the look in her own eyes reassured him.
-He laxened himself a little and stood up more straight.
+He stopped tensing his muscles with insecurity, letting his muscles become lax a little and stood up more straight.
 “I still refuse.”

 Right when he said that was when he heard a faint clap in the distance to his left and he only managed to turn halfway around towards the sound before a giant rock slammed right into him, breaking on impact and causing him to let out a huffed grunt in pain.
 It carried enough force to knock him right off of his feet and go flying a few yards and sprawling on the ground several more yards until he impacted against the base of a tree trunk.
 The spell he had been preparing fizzled out and he could only lay on the ground with a labored groan, dazed, everything momentarily red and dizzy in his vision.